Photos: S106 contributions fund new or improved play areas, open spaces, sports facilities and public art

 - Find out more about S106 projects

 How does S106 priority-setting work?
 Annual funding rounds give local residents and groups the opportunity to seek S106 funding for local projects.
+The 2018 S106 funding rounds for community facilities and small-scale public art grants are now open until 3 April 2018.

 - Find out more about S106 priority setting